Pudina rice or mint rice is a rice recipe shared here along with a video and is made using mint leaves and mint is commonly called as ‘pudina’.

 Pudina is very commonly used in making heavy and rich recipes as adding them in such recipes ads taste to the dish and also improves digestion.

-Pudina can be used to make many other varieties of recipes like pudina chutney which I have already shared on my blog.
+Pudina can be used to make many other varieties of recipes like pudina chutney which I have already shared on my blog and have also shared some more south indian chutneys such as onion tomato chutney, gongura pickle, onion chutney which go well with this rice.

 Other recipes that can be made are pudina pulao, pudina paratha, pudina chicken etc… which I would like to update in my future recipes.